-10. Based on the aforementioned Statement of Audit Changes, the Audit Division, on April 8, 1983, issued a Notice of Deficiency to petitioner for 1979 asserting additional New York State and City tax due of \$601.31, plus interest of \$199.87, for a total allegedly due of \$801.18.

-11. Petitioner's tax returns were selected for examination along with those of approximately 100 other individuals on the basis that the returns had been prepared by a particular accountant.
+- 10. Based on the aforementioned Statement of Audit Changes, the Audit Division, on April 8, 1983, issued a Notice of Deficiency to petitioner for 1979 asserting additional New York State and City tax due of \$601.31, plus interest of \$199.87, for a total allegedly due of \$801.18. - 11.
+Petitioner's tax returns were selected for examination along with those of approximately 100 other individuals on the basis that the returns had been prepared by a particular accountant.
 An investigation had disclosed that said accountant had consistently prepared returns on which an individual with wage or salary income shown on wage and tax statements had reported said income as business receipts on Federal Schedule C. Department of Taxation and Finance auditors were directed to review the returns and to disallow claimed business expense deductions if the taxpayer appeared to be an employee receiving wage or salary income reported on wage and tax statements.
-Petitioner's claimed Schedule C deductions were disallowed on that basis.

-12. Petitioner submitted documentary evidence in the form of sales invoices, expenses claimed on his Federal Schedule C'S However, the evidence submitted did not relate to a characterization of the expenses as business rather than personal.
+Petitioner's claimed Schedule C deductions were disallowed on that basis. - 12.
+Petitioner submitted documentary evidence in the form of sales invoices, cancelled checks and worksheets in substantiation of a portion of the business expenses claimed on his Federal Schedule C's.
+However, the evidence submitted did not relate to a characterization of the expenses as business rather than personal.